BastiaanJansen/toast-swift/README.md

 )
 ```

-Next, add SwifterSwift to your targets dependencies like so:
+Next, add Toast-Swift to your targets dependencies:
 ```swift
 .target(
     name: "YOUR PROJECT NAME",